Published 25 Aug 2023 | By Tiffany Argent, Patricia Guevara

 - Determine the specific purpose of the pre-start checklist.
 Is it for equipment inspection, vehicle readiness, safety checks, or a combination of factors?
 Clarifying the purpose will help you define the scope and focus.

 - Make a comprehensive list of critical items that need to be checked before starting the activity or operation.
 Consider elements such as equipment condition, safety features, fluids, controls, documentation, and environmental factors.
+You can check the operator manual to access this information.

 - Group related items together under appropriate categories.
 This helps organize the checklist and makes it easier to follow during the actual pre-start check.